celiac disease testing

 My recent labs show I'm negative for celiac does this mean I'm cured?

-A negative celiac panel does not mean you’re “cured” of celiac.
+Ultimately, a negative celiac panel does not mean you’re “cured” of celiac.
 It just means you’re doing a good job at avoiding gluten and thus, there’s no autoimmune response for the test to measure.

 What if I'm not Feeling Better?

-A doctor can help rule out any other conditions that might be contributing to lingering symptoms.
+Finally, a doctor can help rule out any other conditions that might be contributing to lingering symptoms.